kentywang/Agamari/README.md

 - The larger you are, the heavier and more unwieldly you become, making movement more cumbersome.
 Be aware of what and how you pick up different objects and players.

 ### Installation
-To install Agamari on your computer, you will need [Node.js with NPM](https://nodejs.org/en/download/).
+To install Agamari on your computer, you will need [Node.js with NPM](https://nodejs.org/en/download/) and [PostgreSQL](http://postgresguide.com/setup/install.html).

 Once you have Node.js with NPM, install the game's dependencies with the following command:
 ```
 npm install
 ```

-When the dependencies have been installed, run the server with the following command:
+When the dependencies have been installed, make sure PostgreSQL is running, then start the server with the following command:

 ```
 npm start
 ```

 The game will then be accessible at `http://localhost:8000`.

 ### Help
 Create an [issue](https://github.com/quirkycorgi/Agamari/issues) if you need help.